Brazil's Bolsonaro gives nod to private sector buying COVID-19 shots, AstraZeneca balks | Business

 Brazil's Bolsonaro gives nod to private sector buying COVID-19 shots, AstraZeneca balks

 Brazil's President Jair Bolsonaro on Tuesday said he has approved a group of private sector companies to buy 33 million vaccine doses from AstraZeneca Plc, something the British drugmaker firm said cannot happen "at this moment."
-Speaking at a virtual event hosted by Swiss investment bank Credit Suisse, Bolsonaro said half of the shots would be for employees of the companies buying them, and the other half would go to the government's national immunization program.
+Speaking at a virtual banking conference, Bolsonaro said half of the shots would be for employees of the companies buying them, and the other half would go to the government's national immunization program.

 Newspaper Folha de S. Paulo reported that the proposal came from a group of business leaders on a conference call on Monday to discuss which firms and organizations would participate.
 "I want to make it very clear that the federal government is in favor of this group ... bringing the vaccine here to immunize 33 million people, at zero cost for the federal government," Bolsonaro said.